 JUUL and Altria alleged misconduct

 Formerly Philip Morris, Altria is one of the world’s largest cigarette manufacturers.
 The company competed with JUUL for years as the second-leading manufacturer of e-cigarettes, but later abandoned its e-cigarette production efforts in 2018 after buying a 35% share of JUUL.
 The $12.8 billion deal made Altria JUUL’s largest investor.

-Motley Rice filed the first direct purchaser claim in the civil class action in the Northern District of California, Reece v.
+Motley Rice filed the first direct purchaser claim in the civil class action in the country, Reece v.
 Altria Group Inc. et al., for consumers who were impacted by JUUL and Altria’s alleged anticompetitive conduct.
 You may read the complaint here.